alfiwajdi/SPBUR/README.md

 # Description
-Developed a web application as a platform to report missing stuff inside the campus using PHP language
+Developed a web application as a platform to report missing stuff inside the campus using PHP language for mini project